Leaving Cert History Revision Guide The Anglo Irish Treaty

 So, when the delegates arrived in London they were already on bad footing.
 To make matters worse, De Valera chose not to accompany the delegates to London: there are many different theories as to why De Valera made this decision, but whatever the case may be, the Irish delegates were in London negotiating what was perhaps the biggest political deal in the Irish history without their leader.

 When the delegates got to London, they were about to face one of the most ruthless, experienced negotiators in British history: David Lloyd George, the British Prime Minister (pictured below).
-The Irish delegates had nowhere near Lloyd George’s experience in international politicians – it was a very intimidating situation for the Irish delegation.
+The Irish delegates had nowhere near Lloyd George’s experience in international politics – it was a very intimidating situation for the Irish delegation.

 The British Advantage: “David versus Goliath”